How To Enable Multi-Factor Authentication (MFA) For Popular Email Clients

 Microsoft supports various MFA methods:

-• Microsoft Authenticator App: Microsoft's own TOTP app.
+• Authenticator App: Use InstaSafe Authentication App or Microsoft's own app.

 • SMS Codes: Receive codes via text message.